-So I received this ISDT SC-608 charger a few days ago in the mail.
-Opening the box, you get the charger itself and a set of instructions.
+So inside the box, you get the charger itself and a set of instructions.

 The charger is incredibly tiny!
 Compared to other chargers like the Imax B6 and any others, it’s positively miniscule.
 The size makes it very advantageous for field charging.
 You could empty one 5200 mah Lipo into a few 1300 lipos, so you can get a few more flights when you go out, especially if you fly only once or twice a week and you have to drive a far ways out.